What is the News Feed?

 In the top left corner of any Prepd app, you’ll see a search field.
 The search icon immediately to the right of the search field is Prepd’s Smart Search tool — which searches through all of the files you've saved to Prepd.
 The second image, to the right of the search icon, is the News Feed.
 If you enter text and click on the News Feed icon, you will run a search through all the articles that have been saved to the News Feed.
 From the search results page, you have advanced search tools for narrowing down results.

 News Feed articles are automatically deleted after a period of time.
 At most, they can be saved for up to two months.
-But coaches will soon have an option to adjust the deletion period through the Team Settings page in the Dashboard.
+But coaches will soon have an option to adjust the deletion period through the Team Settings page in the Classroom.

 Which publications are included in the News Feed?